-For the year ended June 30, 2023 and June 30, 2022 Oregon Tech was also awarded funding through the Governor's Emergency Education Relief (GEER) Fund of \$1,471 during the year ended June 30, 2023.
+For the year ended June 30, 2023, Oregon Tech was also awarded funding through the Governor's Emergency Education Relief (GEER) Fund.
+The University was awarded \$1,471 during fiscal year 2023.
 As of June 30, 2023, \$491 of the GEER grants awarded during the year had been expended with \$56 recognized as student aid operating expenses and the remaining \$435 expended as allowable K-12 computer science initiative costs, including University staff time, and subcontracts to various service providers.
-As of June 30, 2023, \$980 remains to be expended during fiscal year 2024.
+As of June 30, 2023, \$980 remained to be expended during fiscal year 2024.
+During fiscal year 2024, the University expended \$829 of the fiscal year 2023 award as allowable K-12 computer science initiative costs, including University staff time, and subcontracts to various service providers.
+As of June 30, 2024, \$151 remained to be expended during fiscal year 2025.